ahaurw01/catan.js/README.md

   - green with stripes
   - orange and white checkers
 - patterned name tags
   - in players box
   - in players tab
   - in steal modal
 - better building icons
 - ordering of items to render clickable stuff on top
+- undo play dev card

 ### BUGS